-We believe that growth in our satellite services segment will be driven in the coming years by continued rapid growth in demand for highspeed broadband services across the globe, driven both by continued increases in the number of internet users and connected devices and by increasing data usage, including for video streaming and mobile and in-flight connectivity (IFC).
-Growth in our in-flight services business in the coming years is also expected to be driven by the installation of our IFC systems on additional commercial aircraft, with installations anticipated on approximately 490 additional aircraft under our existing customer agreements with commercial airlines as of March 31, 2019.
-The primary services offered by our satellite services segment are comprised of:
+We believe that growth in our satellite services segment will be driven in the coming years by continued demand for high-speed broadband services across the globe, driven by an increase in the number of internet users, applications and connected devices.
+This presents opportunities across a number of Viasat satellite services businesses, including residential, business internet and Community Internet.
+Further growth in our in-flight services business is expected to be driven by the installation of our IFC systems on additional commercial aircraft and the expansion of airlines and flight routes covered by the footprint of our satellite fleet following the launch of our ViaSat-3 constellation.